Frequently Asked Questions

 SHOULD I TAKE OUT MY OWN TRAVEL INSURANCE?

-We will provide you with a quotation and recommend that you take out suitable travel insurance which will cover you.
+We recommend that you take out suitable travel insurance which will cover you.

 ARE THERE ANY WAITING LISTS?